Electric car sales forecast to reach 580,000 in 2026, as electric van adoption surges

 Our view

-Adam Kemp, Partnerships Director at DriveElectric, said:
+Adam Kemp, Partnerships Director at DriveElectric, commented:

 “There are a range of factors which will provide the opportunity for increasing numbers of motorists to make the switch to EVs in 2026, including the Electric Car Grant, continued incentives for fleet customers, interest rates reducing, and an extremely competitive EV market offering more affordable models with longer driving ranges..."